-- Pros - Allows the operator to keep operating - Checks on fiber degradation (For tendons, this could relate to checks on local fatigue degradation) - Discovers "unknown" degradation - Provides a historical database but no standard test - Cons - Provides a sample for only one full rope test what if the test result is bad? - High scatter in results for one insert makes it hard to make significant conclusions can't correlate with other data. - If test equipment fails, there are no test results. - Inserts are less tolerant than long segments we observe "sawtooth" load results, usually due to improperly constructed splices.
+- Provides a sample for only one full rope test what if the test result is bad? - High scatter in results for one insert makes it hard to make significant conclusions - can't correlate with other data. - If test equipment fails, there are no test results. - Inserts are less tolerant than long segments we observe "sawtooth" load results, usually due to improperly constructed splices.
 (For tendons, this can relate to end terminations that would need to be designed and installed on each end of the test specimen) - During production testing, when results are bad, results can be discarded and the test performed again.
 This is not possible in recovery operations testing. - Operators cannot extrapolate results from one recovered/tested insert to the rest of the mooring system.

-• Rope handling during insert removal has its clear risks of damage.
+o Rope handling during insert removal has its clear risks of damage.